 Asturias: 5 experiences you can´t miss

 After years of living and traveling around Spain, I could claim with all certainty that Asturias is one of my favorite regions in the whole country… Northern Spain was my biggest surprise over these last years in terms of weather and landscapes.
-In fact, it is everything but not what the most tourists expect of Spain: rainy, green, cold, windy, montaneous…
+In fact, it is everything but not what most tourists expect of Spain: rainy, green, cold, windy, mountainous…

 The unfriendly weather – is the reason behind this gorgeous green scenery.
-Yet it is at the same time, something that discomforts many international visitors and immediately redirects them to the never-ending summer of Costa Brava and Costa Blanca.
+Yet, it is at the same time, something that discomforts many international visitors and immediately redirects them to the never-ending summer of Costa Brava and Costa Blanca.

 And yet, if you´re an adventurous nature lover and passionate traveler – Asturias should definitely be on your travel bucket list.
-There are way too many stunning places and experiences in the province to miss them out.
+There are way too many stunning places and experiences in the province to miss them out!

 5 experiences you can´t miss in Asturias